Delmeus/cmd_paint/ReadMe.md

 ## Define
 Syntax: ```define <color_name> <color>```

 Defines a custom color name for later use.
-Quotation marks are *not required* for color name
+Quotation marks are *required* for color name initialization.
+They are not required when then used with ```color``` command

 ## Layer
 Syntax: ```layer <shape_names>* <layer_number>``` or ```move <shape_names>* up/down```